 Program Related Investments Fund

 We began providing loans and loan guarantees in 2002.
-In March 2009, we increased our commitment by allocating $5 million from our endowment.
-The San Francisco Chronicle recently profiled our PRI Fund work and how in 2010, a $500,000 low-interest loan from The San Francisco Foundation to Opportunity Fund for small business creation helped pay for Onigilly’s microloan.
+In March 2009, we increased our commitment by allocating $5 million from our endowment, and in 2014 have had donors join in investing in the pool.
+The San Francisco Chronicle profiled our PRI Fund work showing how a $500,000 low-interest loan from The San Francisco Foundation to Opportunity Fund for small business creation helped pay for Onigilly’s microloan.

 We encourage you to read these Frequently Asked Questions to learn more the work that we’re doing to unlock much-needed credit for nonprofits.